bianc8/alchemy/README.md

 4. addBlock: add a new block to the blockchain
 5. link blocks: link the blocks in the blockchain
 6. isValid: validate the blockchain, check that every block previousHash match the previous block's hash

-### Week 1 assignment

-ECDSA Node, react frontend that communicates to centralized (trusted) backend to transfer funds between accounts.

-The frontend requests a private key, it display account balance, and allows to send funds to another account (use account public key).

-The Transfer function on the client signs the transaction for the backend to verify.

-The backend verifies the signature and updates the account balances if everything checks out correct.

 </details>